RasmusKnothNielsen/PicoCTF2019/General_Skills/General_notes.md

 # General Notes

 1)
-    In the white room where there is a single computer approximatly in the middle, there is something resembling morse code in the north east corner of the room.
+    In the General Skills room there is something resembling morse code in the north east corner of the room.

     The morse code is the following:
     ```